Ground source heat pumps

 Running costs of a GSHP

 *Please use this table as a guide as energy prices can vary.
-Correct of July 2023. **Annual running cost prices are based on an average 4 bed detached house with a energy consumption of 25,000 kWh per year.
+Correct of April 2024. **Annual running cost prices are based on an average 4 bed detached house with an energy consumption of 25,000 kWh per year.

 GSHPs can last up to 25 years.
 To ensure you get the best out of yours, and ensure continued high efficiency, it should be serviced annually.